 Jessie Hallen was born Jessie Elaine Brooke in Wolstanton, Stoke-on-Trent in 1902, she attended the Burslem School of Art where she studied pottery.
 George Wade set up a small department for her and ititially she designed garden gnomes, she later expanded into flowers, animals and ladies. her first lady figurine is believed to have been Pavlova, which was followed by Helga, Pompadour and many others.
 More than seventy figures were modelled by Jessie during the period 1930 to 1940 for Wade.
 Sadly as with many other great artists, Jessie van Hallen only really achieved fame after her death in 1983 when collecting Wade was in its prime.

 In the 1950s, Wade created the much loved, Whimsies, these miniature porcelain figurines became popular and collectable in Britain and America, following their launch in 1954.
 Whimsies were widely available in shops from 1954 through to the 1980s.
 The first set consisted of a leaping fawn, horse, spaniel, poodle and squirrel.
-Wade Whimsies are still highly collectable and are sought after by collectors of all ages, all over the world and are still very popular today.
+Wade Whimsies are still highly collectable and are sought after by collectors of all ages, all over the world and are still very popular today, possibly because they are affordable, small and don't take up much room to display.

 In 2010 the company celebrated 200 years in business and special limited edition decanters were presented to the company employee's.
 2010 also saw an investment in a new factory in Stoke-on-Trent with the latest robotic manufacturing equipment and pressure casting machines.
 Wade Ceramics are still manufacturing porcelain flagons for the international spirits market, as well as promotional ceramic goods.

-We have a number of rare Wade items in our Antique, Collectables & Fine Art Sale which will take place on Saturday, 11th February 2017.
+We have a number of Wade items, in their original packaging coming up in our next Antique, Collectables & Fine Art Sale which will take place on Saturday, 10th March 2018.